Suchismita-Deb/Suchismita-Deb.github.io/content/post/BehavoiralLeadershipInterview/GrokkingTheBehavioralInterview/PreparationSTAR/FollowOtherPrinciple.md

 +++
-title = 'FollowOtherPrinciple'
-date = 2024-08-02T11:52:36+05:30
+title = 'Follow Other Principle' date = 2024-08-02T11:52:36+05:30
 tags = ['Behavoiral Interview', 'Leadership Interview', 'Grokking the Behavioral Interview',"STAR"]
 +++

-Topics
+Important Topics.

-Answer the question that was asked
+> Answer the question that was asked.
+>
-Get confirmation
+> Get confirmation.
+>
-Avoid talking in absolutes
+> Avoid talking in absolutes.
+>
-Control the pace
+> Control the pace.
-Why we use video

 Interviewer wants to assess if you are good fit for the organization.
 So it is better to let them lead the interview.